gettalong/hexapdf/man/man1/hexapdf.1.md

 : The password to decrypt the PDF *FILE*.
 Use **-** for *PASSWORD* for reading it from standard input.

+Examples:

+* `hexapdf info input.pdf`

+  Shows general information about the PDF file.

+* `hexapdf info --check input.pdf`

+  Checks the PDF for validity and shows the general information.

 ### inspect